Biography

 2.

-To listen to the city is to listen to a part of the total direct and conceptual experience of the people and things involved in the city, and no one listener can hear the whole city at once.
+Listening to the city is to listen to a part of the total direct and conceptual experience of the people and things involved in the city.

 3.

-To place sound in the city is to integrate it into everyday space as a modest intervention in the city.
-It is to leave in the city an uncertain promise that may or may not be heard.
+Placing some sound in the city is to integrate it into everyday space as a subtle intervention in the city.
+It is to leave in the city an indeterminate promise that may or may not be heard.

 4.